Dr Melanie Boyce

 Recently completed doctoral supervision:

-Eleanor Townsend (2021): PhD VC Studentship ‘How do individuals, who have experienced mental or emotional distress, use different forms of peer support to enhance their well-being’.
+• Eleanor Townsend (2021): PhD VC Studentship, ‘How do individuals, who have experienced mental or emotional distress, use different forms of peer support to enhance their well-being?’.

-Fatemeh Azizi (2021): PhD 'Identifying factors that facilitate or inhabit the integration of female Afghan refugees into British society'.
+• Fatemeh Azizi (2021): PhD, 'Identifying factors that facilitate or inhabit the integration of female Afghan refugees into British society'.

 Teaching

-Melanie teaches on the undergraduate and postgraduate qualifying Social Work courses in the areas of research methods, peer support, wellbeing, and marginalised groups.
+Melanie teaches on the undergraduate and postgraduate qualifying Social Work courses in the areas of research methods, peer support, marginalised groups and trauma-informed care.
 She is also a dissertation supervisor for the MA Social Work Dissertation.
-Additionally, Melanie regularly teaches on the University’s Doctoral Training Programme and Staff Researcher Development Programme in qualitative methods and co-production.

 Qualifications